 "I think it came off harsher than how I had initially intended it...because I saw all of this as a roast, really," he told the Daily Beast. "[I was] just trying to be snarky about it, but it came across pretty cold-blooded."
 In the same interview, he cited Colbert's 2006 performance.

 "I mean, people forget that at the time, it was not nice at all when [Colbert] did that set—and his was almost like performance art.
 I still feel like it was arguably one of the bravest performances," he said.
-The WHCA did not ask Wilmore to apologize for any remarks he made at the dinner.
+The WHCA did not ask Wilmore to apologise for any remarks he made at the dinner.

 Arguably, the WHCD is designed to provoke – and the people attending the event are now expected to report on controversies in real time.
 The Great Michelle Wolf Controversy of 2018 started, in part, when a Times reporter panned her Sanders jokes on Twitter.
 MSNBC's Mika Brzezinski (of Morning Joe) helped the controversy proliferate when she tweeted her own condemnation of the jokes.
 The matter then gained traction because Sarah Huckabee Sanders, a semi-sympathetic conservative white woman, was at its core.
 A number of journalists complained that Wolf made fun of Sanders' appearance, a shot considered to be "too low" for the evening's standard.
 (Meyers, in comparison, spent a good chunk of his Trump roasting mocking Trump's hair, but that wasn't the focus of his controversy.)